Archives

 Biography

-Gayle Garner Roski is a native of Los Angeles.
+Gayle Garner Roski was a native of Los Angeles.
 She studied fine arts at the University of Southern California.

 Her vibrant watercolors have been exhibited extensively in museums and galleries from Southern California to Scotland.

-A plein air watercolorist and avid world traveler, Roski has explored some of the most remote parts of the globe, always with paints and sketchbook in hand.
-She dives the uncharted waters off New Guinea and has climbed the summit of Mt.
+A plein air watercolorist and avid world traveler, Roski explored some of the most remote parts of the globe, always with paints and sketchbook in hand.
+She dove the uncharted waters off New Guinea and had climbed the summit of Mt.
 Kilimanjaro.
-She has created several series of paintings from her travels around the world; from calligraphy brushes found in Beijing, to Italian pottery from Tuscany and Umbria and a snuff bottle from China.
+She created several series of paintings from her travels around the world; from calligraphy brushes found in Beijing, to Italian pottery from Tuscany and Umbria and a snuff bottle from China.
 99th Annual Gold Medal Exhibition that took place in 2010 featured big pencils from Honduras.

-Roski bridges her fine art career with her civic dedication.
-She is Commissioner of Cultural Affairs for the City of Los Angeles and has headed Public Art projects throughout the City, including the Los Angeles Angel project.
-Roski is also Chairman of Art for the Cathedral of Los Angeles.
-She also serves on the Executive Board of the University of Southern California.
+Roski bridged her fine art career with her civic dedication.
+She was Commissioner of Cultural Affairs for the City of Los Angeles and headed Public Art projects throughout the City, including the Los Angeles Angel project.
+Roski was also Chairman of Art for the Cathedral of Los Angeles.
+She served on the Executive Board of the University of Southern California.
 The USC School of Art and Design bears her name.
-Gayle Garner Roski is a Signature Artist Member of the California Art Club and serves on its Executive Board.
+Gayle Garner Roski was a Signature Artist Member of the California Art Club and served on its Executive Board.